-Academic Status Definition Requirements Good Standing 2.25 GPA or higher Maintain your GPA Academic Watch Cumulative GPA lower than 2.25 but still above a 2.00 Meet with the Coordinator of Student Success Attend one Success Skills workshop in that semester Meet with your academic advisor Attend one (1) documented tutoring session either online or on-ground Academic Probation Cumulative GPA lower than 2.0 and/or failure to complete at least 67% of attempted hours for the semester Meet with the Director of Student Success to develop an academic care plan to determine areas of growth and interventions needed Mandatory reduction of attempted hours, not to exceed 12 hours unless taking UNIV 1101 resulting in 13 total hours for the semester Mandatory attendance at two (2) Success Skills workshops in that semester Mandatory meetings (2) with your advisor or assigned mentor during the semester Mandatory documented tutoring sessions (2) either online or on-ground Students who fail to satisfactorily complete the requirements of Academic Probation will be subject to Academic Suspension.
-Academic Suspension Cumulative GPA remains below 2.0 for two (2) consecutive semesters and/or failure to complete at least 67% of attempted hours for two (2) consecutive semesters. and/or student receives more than 50% of his or her grades as "F" or "WF" Suspended from TKU for the next semester May apply to re-enroll by completing Reapplication Form Students on Academic Suspension are unable to receive financial aid and upon return, must come back into compliance with the satisfactory academic progress standard (SAP) without the benefit of financial aid.
+Academic Status Definition Requirements Good Standing 2.25 GPA or higher Maintain your GPA Academic Watch Cumulative GPA lower than 2.25 but still above a 2.00 Meet with the Student Success Administrative Assistant Attend one Success Skills workshop in that semester Meet with your academic advisor Attend one (1) documented tutoring session either online or on-ground Academic Probation Cumulative GPA lower than 2.0 and/or failure to complete at least 67% of attempted hours for the semester Meet with an advisor in the Student Success Center to develop an academic care plan to determine areas of growth and interventions needed Mandatory reduction of attempted hours, not to exceed 12 hours unless taking UNIV 1101 resulting in 13 total hours for the semester Mandatory attendance at two (2) Success Skills workshops in that semester Mandatory meetings (2) with your advisor or assigned mentor during the semester Mandatory documented tutoring sessions (2) either online or on-ground Students who fail to satisfactorily complete the requirements of Academic Probation will be subject to Academic Suspension.
+Academic Suspension Cumulative GPA remains below 2.0 for two (2) consecutive semesters and/or failure to complete at least 67% of attempted hours for two (2) consecutive semesters.
+Suspended from TKU for the next semester May apply to re-enroll by completing Reapplication Form Students on Academic Suspension are unable to receive financial aid and, upon return, must come back into compliance with the satisfactory academic progress standard (SAP) without the benefit of financial aid.
 Academic Expulsion Failure to succeed after second suspension Withdraw from the University Reapply the following semester through the Admissions Office